 SAM is one of the largest and most comprehensive art museums in the Pacific Northwest, offering a wide range of exhibitions, collections, and programs.

-It is home to a diverse collection of art from around the world, including contemporary art, Native American art, and Asian art, among others.
+It is home to a diverse collection of art from around the world, including contemporary art, Native American art, and Asian art.

-The museum also features a number of special exhibitions and events throughout the year.
-I suggest checking their website to see what’s going on during your trip to Seattle.
+The museum also features several special exhibitions and events throughout the year.
+I suggest checking their website to see what’s happening during your Seattle trip.

 Seattle Central Library

-This is another spot that could be worth a quick stop if you’re interested.
+This spot could be worth a quick stop if you’re interested.

 The Seattle Central Library was designed by Rem Koolhaas and Joshua Prince-Ramus and is considered to be one of the most innovative and sustainable libraries in the world.